Equipments

 In the formula:

 PER is determined by the BER and the number of bits within a packet’s data payload.
 It does not depend on data encoding methods or the transmit-receive process.
+The relationship can be expressed as:

-PER = 1 - (1 - BER)^n^
+$$ PER = 1 - (1 - BER)^n $$

 In summary, the fundamental difference between BER and PER is that BER focuses on individual bits, while PER is concerned with entire packets.
 However, both are interrelated, as shown in the formula above, and they are both important measures for assessing the quality and reliability of digital communication systems.